plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 {{< /note >}}

-The device responds with incremental changes, indicated by the `CONTENT` response code, only if the provided ETAGs are smaller than the global ETAG, and it one of the ETAGs provided by the client corresponds to a resource on the device, starting from this ETAG, the device will send all resources with ETAGs greater than the provided ETAG.
+The device sends incremental changes (shown by the `CONTENT` response code) if the given ETAGs are smaller than the global ETAG.
+If one of the client's ETAGs matches a device resource, the device will transmit all resources with higher ETAGs from that point.
+In short, you'll receive only changed or all resources.

 ### Loading and Dumping ETAGs